Every masterful writer, akin to an artisan, wields a unique toolkit brimming with techniques and templates.

 14. Edit your writing ruthlessly

-Some writers like to use pompous language because it bolsters their ego.
-But “write as you speak” idea is always a better tactic.
-Actually, after you write something, you can read it out loud to see how it “reads”.
-Then you can fix any bumps in the road.
+Some writers like to use pompous language because it bolsters their egos.
+But the “write as you speak” idea is always a better tactic.
+Remember that the authors who sell millions of books are excellent storytellers, not lecturers.
+After you write something, you can read it out loud to see how it “reads”.
+Then you can fix any bumps on the road.

 16. Write to someone (your ideal target audience)